clone206/dsd2dxd/README.md

         Input DSD data rate.
 1 (dsd64) or 2 (dsd128) (default: 1.
 2 only available with Decimation ratio of 16, 32, or 64)
     -o, --output
         Output type.
-S (stdout), or W (wave) (default: S. Note that W outputs to outfile.wav in current directory)
+S (stdout), or W (wave) (default: S. Note that W outputs to outfile.wav in current directory) -v, --volume
+        Volume adjustment in dB.
+If a negative number is needed (volume cut), use the --volume= format. (default: 0).
 ```

 ## Modified original info.txt